 Our favorite is always a French press.
 Use one heaping tablespoon of course ground coffee to every eight ounces of water.
 Pour the hot water over the grounds in the pot, and set a four-minute timer.
 When the 4 minutes are up, press the plunger and pour.
 It’s so easy and makes excellent coffee.

 If you really like making fantastic craft coffee, a pour-over (or Chemex) is what you want.
 Go with a medium-course grind and use three tablespoons to each cup of water.
-Fill the filter with your coffee, then pour water over it just to saturate the grounds.
+Fill the filter with your coffee, then pour water over it just to saturate the grounds, or let them “bloom”.
 Then after 30-45 seconds, slowly pour the water in steady circles.
 Allow all of the water to drain through the filter, then remove and pour into your best coffee mug.
 Total brew time should be between three and four minutes.

 As you return to your workplace, whenever that may be, coffee concerns will vary slightly from your at-home dilemmas.
 Sanitation is key.
 And in this, dare we say, unprecedented time, how you connect at the breakroom coffee machine will see dramatic changes.
 However, we see no need to fret.
 We’re on top of the best equipment to ensure safe brewing.

 For all of your coffee needs and more, Canteen has the right selection to keep you safe, caffeinated, and snacking.
 Get started now!